 Almond flour is great for creating a soft crumb in cakes and bread and is an ideal choice as a breadcrumb substitute for coating protein or bulking up items like meatballs.
 Due to the fine crumb it offers, you can use it alone in muffins and quick breads provided you have other ingredients such as eggs to create structure.
 For the very best structure, however, you'll want to use almond flour in conjunction with coconut flour.

-Due to how dry and absorbent it is, coconut flour is usually used along with almond flour, which when used alone creates a good crumb but has no binding power at all.
-For muffins, cakes, cookies, quick breads, and more, a ratio of one cup of almond flour to 1/4 cup of coconut flour will create consistently successful products.
+Due to how dry and absorbent it is, coconut flour is typically used along with almond flour, which when used alone creates a good crumb but has no binding power at all.
+For muffins, cakes, cookies, quick breads, and more, a ratio of 1 cup of almond flour to 1/4 cup of coconut flour will create consistently successful products.

 Absorbent in a wholly different way than coconut flour, flax meal errs on the gluey side.
-The mucilins on the skin of its seeds, which are ground whole to make flax meal, give it a slimy texture when exposed to liquid.
-That's why it's often used as an egg replacer in vegan goods: it has strong binding power.
-When using flax meal in a recipe, you'll want to choose golden over dark or non-labeled, unless you don’t mind your item turning the color of rye bread.
+The mucilage on the skin of flaxseeds that are ground whole to make flax meal is what gives flax meal a slimy texture when exposed to liquid.
+That's why it's often used as an egg replacer in vegan goods: It has strong binding power.
+When using flax meal in a recipe, you'll want to choose golden over dark or unlabeled, unless you don’t mind your item turning the color of rye bread.

 Also used as a vegan egg replacer, ground chia offers binding power and has a gluey texture when exposed to liquid.
-Its dark grey color prevents it from being used in lightly colored recipes, and its heavy texture renders it unappealing as a stand-alone flour (though there are recipes in existence that call for it to be used as such).
-Chia meal is excellent as a thickening agent: you can thicken soups with it like you would a roux, or add it to a breadcrumb mix.
+Its dark gray color prevents it from being used in lightly colored recipes, and its heavy texture renders it unappealing as a stand-alone flour (though there are recipes in existence that call for it to be used as such).
+Chia meal is excellent as a thickening agent: You can thicken soups with it like you would a roux or add it to a breadcrumb mix.
 It has a slightly bitter taste, so it's best used sparingly in anything sweet.

-Not to be confused with oat flour, made by grinding whole oats, or oat bran, which is ground oats plus the hulls, oat fiber is a ground version of just the oat's husks.
-It's an insoluble fiber, which means that your body can't process it and it moves through you without carbohydrate absorption.
+Not to be confused with oat flour, made by grinding whole oats, or oat bran, which consists of ground oats plus the hulls, oat fiber is a ground version of just the oat's husks.
+It's an insoluble fiber, which means that your body can't process it—oat fiber moves through you without carbohydrate absorption.
 It's useful as a bulking agent and can provide additional structure to foods made with other keto flours or used to add bulk to meatloaves or keto breadcrumb mixes.
 Because it soaks up liquids so well and is a form of fiber, it's very important to both use it with enough liquid and to drink enough water yourself when eating it.
 Otherwise, it can create digestive blockages.